RedHatInsights/dvo-extractor/docs/clowder.md

 configurations should be updated with the following Kafka configurations from Clowder:

-- Kafka broker URL (hostname asnd port)
+- Kafka broker URL (hostname and port)
 - Kafka Security protocol
 - Kafka SASL mechanism
 - Kafka SASL username